 Like other community lenders, the three banks below are platforms that connect you with smaller banks and credit unions.
 They can’t necessarily promise what their partner lenders will offer.

-Get to know a particular lender’s student loan unemployment deferment and forbearance options before signing on to refinance or consolidate.
+Get to know a particular lender’s student loan unemployment deferment and forbearance options before refinancing and consolidating your student loans.

 Additionally, it offers a federal government-like graduated repayment plan for borrowers looking to temporarily lower monthly payments.

 Before moving forward with any kind of loan deferment, you should be aware of the pros and cons of doing so.
 Accruing interest, for example, can significantly increase the size of your loan when you stop making payments.

 If you have stability in your personal life and career, you might prefer a lender that’s light on protections but offers great interest rates.
 In an ideal world, of course, you’ll find a lender that offers both.

 For borrowers in more tenuous situations, work with a lender that offers an array of economic hardship deferment and forbearance options.
 It could make all the difference.

 Our marketplace of refinancing lenders is a great place to start.

 Interested in refinancing student loans?Here are the top 6 lenders of 2019!